SteffenReith/J1Sc/README.md

    generated files can be found in "gen/src/vhdl/J1SoC.vhd" and "gen/src/verilog/J1SoC.v".
-   The Xilinx Vivado project file "J1Sc.xpr" for the VHDL version can be found in "vprj/VHDL/J1Sc".
+   The Xilinx Vivado project file "J1Sc.xpr" for the VHDL version can be found in "vprj/vhdl/J1Sc" and the Verilog version is in "vprj/verilog/J1Sc".
-   Open the / create a project and add a PLL/MMCM IP using the ClockWizard.
-Use PLL as component name and create following ports:

-       module PLL (

-        // Clock out ports
-        output        clkOut,

-        // Status and control signals
-        output        isLocked,

-        // Clock in ports
-        input         clkIn

-       );

    Note that J1Sc runs fine with a 80Mhz Clock on a Nexys4 DDR from Digilent.
 Constraint files for the Nexys4 DDR can be found in "/src/main/xilinx/nexys4ddr"

 8. Build J1Sc (see "gen/src/vhdl" or "gen/src/verilog") and send the .bit
-   file to your FPGA/board (use e.g. "J1ScNexys4DDR.vhd" as toplevel module)
+   file to your FPGA/board (use either "src/main/vhdl/arch/Nexys4DDR/BoardNexys4DDR.vhd" or "src/main/verilog/arch/Nexys4DDR/BoardNexys4DDR.v" as toplevel module)

 9. `cd toolchain/forth`